Publications

 Entrepreneurial Finance and Sustainability: Do Institutional Investors Impact the ESG Performance of SMEs?

-Journal of Business Venturing Insights, accepted (with W. Drobetz, S. El Ghoul, O. Guedhami, J. Hackmann)
+Journal of Business Venturing Insights, 2024 (with W. Drobetz, S. El Ghoul, O. Guedhami, J. Hackmann)

 Abstract: Institutional investors improve the environmental, social, and governance (ESG) performance of small- and medium-sized enterprises (SMEs).
 Our difference-in-differences framework shows that the backing from private equity and venture capital funds leads to an increase in SMEs’ externally validated ESG scores compared to their matched non-investor-backed peers.
 Consistent with “ESG-as-insurance” theory, the ESG performance of SMEs with a higher probability of failure is more likely to benefit from the backing of institutional investors.
 This positive effect is heterogeneous; while SMEs with high ex-ante ESG performance tend to further improve their ESG performance following institutional investor backing, SMEs with low ex-ante ESG performance are unlikely to implement any improvements.
 Entrepreneurial finance seems to help sustainable entrepreneurs to develop into “sustainability champions,” while neglecting the betterment of non-sustainable SMEs. [working paper version here]